yourheropaul/inj/readme.markdown

 ### But how do I use it?

 Seriously?
 I just explained that a minute ago.
+Maybe look at the [example application](https://github.com/yourheropaul/inj/tree/master/example) or the [Godoc](http://localhost:6061/pkg/github.com/yourheropaul/inj/#Overview).